 - Disseminated intravascular coagulopathy or problems with blood clotting

-- Drop in the heart rate of the foetus or foetal distress
+- Drop in the heart rate of the fetus or fetal distress

 - Spike in the heart rate of the mother